danehans/toolbox/README.md

 NS=test BACKOFF_TIME=10 ./scripts/test-ambient.sh apply
 ```

-This command applies the resources in the 'test' namespace with a 10-second backoff time between retries.
+This command creates namespace 'test' and applies the Kubernetes resources in this namespace with a 10-second backoff time between retries.

 ### Uninstall Istio

-The `uninstall-istio.sh` script automates the removal of Istio on a Kubernetes cluster.
-It uninstalls the Istio control plane, ambient mesh configuration, etc.
+The `uninstall-istio.sh` script automates the removal of Istio on a Kubernetes cluster of the current kubectl context.
+It uninstalls the
+Istio control plane, ambient mesh configuration, etc.

 #### Usage